ghostintranslation/ghostintranslation/README.md

 https://www.youtube.com/channel/UCcyUTGTM-hGLIz4194Inxyw

-And you can also support me by buying my music or the PCBs to build those modules on:
+You can support me by buying my music or the PCBs to build those modules on:

 https://ghostintranslation.bandcamp.com/